facebookresearch/minihack/README.md

 ```

 * An [RLlib](https://github.com/ray-project/ray#rllib-quick-start) agent is
-  provided in `nle.agent.rllib`, with a similar model to the torchbeast agent.
+  provided in `minihack.agent.rllib`, with a similar model to the torchbeast agent.
   This can be used to try out a variety of different RL algorithms - several
   examples are provided.
 To install and train this agent use the following
   commands: